1936 Iraqi coup d'état: Coup

-Jafar al-Askari, who was minister of defense during the coup and twice the prime minister of Iraq prior to Yasin al-Hashimi, sought to convince two battalions loyal to Sidqi to stop advancing toward Baghdad.
-He tried to appeal to officers who remembered his role as a founding father of the Iraqi army.
-His appeals were intercepted by allies of Sidqi, however.
-Cautious of any dissension, Sidqi sent two of his men, Akram Mustapha, a member of the air force, and Ismail Tohalla, who had participated in the Simele Massacre, to assassinate him.
-The death of al-Askari was widely viewed as a personal threat to the old government and demonstrated Sidqi's quest to purge any who might contest his shaky control over the army.
-After this incident, Nuri al-Sa’id escaped to Cairo and Yasin al-Hashimi left for Istanbul.
-Yasin also insisted that the king write a formal letter accepting his resignation.
+Jafar al-Askari, who was the defence minister during the coup and twice the prime minister of Iraq prior to Yasin al-Hashimi, sought to convince two battalions loyal to Sidqi to stop advancing toward Baghdad.
+He tried to appeal to officers who remembered his role as a founding father of the Iraqi army, but his appeals were intercepted by allies of Sidqi.
+Cautious of any dissension, Sidqi sent two of his men, Akram Mustapha, a member of the air force, and Ismail Tohalla, who had participated in the Simele massacre, to assassinate him.
+Al-Askari's death was widely viewed as a personal threat to the old government and demonstrated Sidqi's quest to purge anyone who might contest his shaky control over the army.
+After this incident, al-Said escaped to Cairo, and al-Hashimi left for Istanbul.
+Al-Hashimi also insisted for Ghazi to write a formal letter that accepted his resignation.

-Despite the obvious overthrow, Sidqi found it necessary to enter the capital city of Baghdad with the army and parade with the citizens.
-According to Khodduri, some felt this was a move to dissuade any last-minute resistance while others felt that Sidqi wanted to prove himself with the parade and be applauded for bringing in a new regime for Iraq.
+Despite the government's obvious overthrow, Sidqi found it necessary to enter the capital, Baghdad, with the army and to parade with the citizens.
+According to Khodduri, some felt that was a move to dissuade any last-minute resistance, and others felt that Sidqi wanted to prove himself with the parade and be applauded for bringing in a new regime for Iraq.

-As a result of the coup, Sulayman became prime minister and Minister of Interior, but after overthrowing the government, it was Sidqi, who as commander of the armed forces, essentially ruled Iraq.
-He appointed personal adherents and allies to key posts.
-Some other members of the new cabinet included Abu al-Timman, Minister of Finance, Kamil al-Chadirchi, Minister of Economics and Public Works, Abd al-Latif, Minister of Defense and Yusuf Izz ad-Din Ibrahim as Minister of Education.
-Though Sidqi was instrumental in the formation of the coup, he did not want a cabinet position and remained Chief of the General Staff.
+As a result of the coup, Sulayman became prime minister and interiror minister, but after overthrowing the government, it was Sidqi, who as commander of the armed forces, who essentially ruled Iraq by appointing personal adherents and allies to key posts.
+Other members of the new cabinet included Abu al-Timman, Minister of Finance; Kamil al-Chadirchi, Minister of Economics and Public Works; Abd al-Latif, Minister of Defense; and Yusuf Izz ad-Din Ibrahim as Minister of Education.
+Though Sidqi had been instrumental in the formation of the coup, he did not want a cabinet position and remained Chief of the General Staff.

 British stance

-In 1936, the United Kingdom still exercised a great deal of influence in Iraq, notably due to various military bases which Britain kept by the treaties it had made with Iraq during the process of ending the Mandate.
-Advisor Cecil J. Edmonds appears to have been blindsided by the coup due to the low number of officers involved, although Hikmat Sulayman had attempted to contact him for a meeting before the coup, which presumably would have been an attempt to assess British feelings and gain British support for the cause.
-Ultimately, while the British briefly mobilized troops in Cairo in case they were needed, the British ultimately acquiesced to the coup, and the coup plotters did not undertake hostile action against British concessions or interests.
+In 1936, the United Kingdom still exercised a great deal of influence in Iraq, notably because of the various military bases that it had kept by its treaties with Iraq during the process of ending its Mandate for Mesopotamia.
+The British advisor Cecil J. Edmonds appears to have been blindsided by the coup because of the low number of officers involved.
+However, Sulayman had attempted to contact him for a meeting before the coup, presumably in an attempt to assess British feelings and gain British support for the cause.
+Ultimately, the British briefly mobilised troops in Cairo in case they were needed but ultimately acquiesced to the coup, and the coup-plotters did not undertake hostile actions against British concessions or interests.